ajur91/ajur91/README.md

 Full-Stack | system engineer (+6 years of experience)

-Actually i'm: technology area coordinator at <a href="https://github.com/25Watts">25Watts</a>
+Actually i'm technology area coordinator at <a href="https://github.com/25Watts">25Watts</a>

 ## About me